Spring-Fusion/api-generator/readme.md

 We welcome contributions from the community!
 If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository - Faça um fork do repositório
+1. Fork the repository
-2. Create a new branch - Crie um novo branch
+2. Create a new branch
-3. Make your changes - Faça suas alterações
+3. Make your changes
-4. Test your changes - Teste suas alterações
+4. Test your changes
-5. Submit a pull request - Envie um pull request
+5. Submit a pull request

 For major changes, please open an issue first to discuss what you would like to change.

-## Technologies Used - Tecnologias Usadas
+## Technologies Used

 - Java
 - Spring Boot